Hyperbridge

 Hyperbridge is a cross-chain interoperability bridge that uses cryptographic protocols to facilitate the transfer of assets and data between different blockchains.
-Launched in mainnet in 2024 by Polytope Labs, the protocol is designed with a decentralised verification system which eliminates traditional reliance on blockchain validators, addressing the limitations of traditional bridges.
+Hyperbridge was launched on Polkadot mainnet in 2024 by Polytope Labs.
+The protocol is designed with a decentralised verification system which eliminates traditional reliance on blockchain validators, addressing the limitations of traditional bridges.

 The cryptocurrency native to the protocol is BRIDGE, stylised as $BRIDGE.

 History

 In 2023, software engineers Seun Lanlege and David Salami founded Polytope Labs, a blockchain research and development company.
 In 2024, the company launched Hyperbridge as its flagship project with the intention to tackle infrastructure challenges in blockchain interoperability and scalability.

 Lanlege previously worked at Parity Technologies, where he contributed to projects such as Parity-Ethereum, Substrate, and Polkadot.
 David Salami, who is also the Chief Technology Officer at Hyperbridge worked at Composable Finance and Commonwealth Lab, where he focused on interoperability technologies, including the Inter-Blockchain Communication (IBC) protocol.

 Hyperbridge raised its seed round on September 11, 2024, led by the Polkadot Ecosystem Fund, a joint venture between the Web3 Foundation and venture capital firm Scytale Digital.
 The platform raised an additional US$2.8 million through a public sale.

 The project has also announced partnerships with several Web3 initiatives, including a documented collaboration with Bifrost to expand liquid stacking solutions across multiple chains, as well as partnerships with Astar, Gnosis, ZkVerify, and Sonieum.

 Polkadot’s treasury also dedicated 795,000 DOT, approximately worth $3M, to a “DeFi Singularity” initiative, with Hyperbridge serving as the native bridge to enable seamless DOT transfers across chains.
 Hyperbridge was officially launched on Polkadot mainnet with native support for Ethereum, Base, Gnosis, Optimism, Arbitrum, Polygon and BNB Smart Chain.

+Cross-chain bridges have been a recurring target for attackers: Chainalysis reported that bridge hacks accounted for 64% of the funds stolen from decentralized finance protocols in 2022.